Sumukh/Ignite/README.md

 | Warranty  | No  |  No | Provided As-is
 | Refunds  | N/A  |  30 Day |

-You can purchase a license at the [Ignite demo store](https://ignite.server.sumukh.me/store)
+You can purchase a license at the [Ignite Website](https://ignite.server.sumukh.me)

 For more detailed license information see LICENSE.md